ct-report/OPENTRACE/README.md

 Open-source code of the solution, that has been used to develop the **TraceTogether** app in Singapore.

-It relies on decentralised proximity data collection and logging (local on device) together with a centralised contact tracing (backend/server).
+It relies on decentralised proximity data collection and logging (local on device) together with centralised user-ID & contact tracing management (backend/server).

 Sources | https://github.com/OpenTrace-community
 --------|---------------------------------------